loomio/loomio-docs/en/src/guides/board_processes/admin.md

 Transform your board:

-“Our board group has been particularly transformative, enabling continuous governance, improving response times and increasing our agility, resilience and sustainability… Loomio saves us thousands of pounds every year”
+*“Our board group has been particularly transformative, enabling continuous governance, improving response times and increasing our agility, resilience and sustainability… Loomio saves us thousands of pounds every year”*

-Austen Cordasco Co-operative Assistance Network Limited (CAN) Business support services , United Kingdom
+- Austen Cordasco Co-operative Assistance Network Limited (CAN) Business support services , United Kingdom

 Let's look at how to organize work, administer threads, keep data safe and store records in Loomio.

 ## Administering threads

-There is a range of features to help you administer threads accessible from the drop down menu to the right of the thread.
+There is a range of features in Loomio to help you administer threads accessible from the drop down menu to the right of the thread.

 Keep the thread list current by using: